CenterForStatistics-UGent/RCM/README.md

 ![](README_figs/README-plotlin3-1.png)

 The projection of species arrows on environmental variables (starting from the origin) represents the sensitivity of this taxon to changes in this variables.
+E.g. Pseudomonas fluorescens is much more abundant in healthy and small adenoma patients than in cancer patients.
 Note that the fact that the arrows of BMI and gender are of similar length indicates that one *standard deviation* in BMI has a similar effect to gender.

 We observe that country and diagnosis are the main drivers of the environmental gradient.
-We also see that the healthy status has a very similar to the small adenoma status, but that they are very different from cancer patients.
+We also see that healthy and small adenoma patients have similar taxon compositions, which are very different from the taxon composition of cancer patients.

-#### Triplot
+#### Triplot: linear response functions

 Triplots combine all the three components in a single plot.
 This is the default behaviour of the *plot.RCM* function.